Back to series

 Bennett says, in his introduction, “These prayers are drawn from the largely forgotten deposit of Puritan spiritual exercises, meditations and aspiration.
-They testify to the richness and colour of evangelical thought and language that animated vital piety in an important stream of English religious life.”1
+They testify to the richness and color of evangelical thought and language that animated vital piety in an important stream of English religious life.”

 Father, Son, and Holy Spirit